neurodata/ProgLearn/docs/index.rst

 Motivation
 ----------

 In biological learning, data are used to improve performance simultaneously on the current task, as well as previously encountered and as yet unencountered tasks.
-In contrast, classical machine learning starts from a blank slate,or tabula rasa, using data only for the single task at hand.
-While typical transfer learning algorithms can improveperformance on future tasks, their performance on prior tasks degrades upon learning new tasks (called catastrophicforgetting).
-Many recent approaches have attempted tomaintainperformance given new tasks.
-But striving toavoid forgetting sets the goal unnecessarily low: the goal of ``ProgLearn`` is to improveperformance on all tasks (including past and future) with any new data.
+In contrast, classical machine learning starts from a blank slate, or tabula rasa, using data only for the single task at hand.
+While typical transfer learning algorithms can improve performance on future tasks, their performance on prior tasks degrades upon learning new tasks (called "catastrophic forgetting").
+Many recent approaches have attempted to maintain performance given new tasks.
+But striving to avoid forgetting sets the goal unnecessarily low: the goal of ``ProgLearn`` is to improve performance on all tasks (including past and future) with any new data.

 Python
 ------